Bringing senior dogs and people together.

 The next day Brody went to Petropolis for grooming and you can see what he looks like now.
 He is a sweet and affectionate dog that deserves a wonderful life from this moment on!

 We took in Sienna, a six year old Italian Greyhound, from a breeding facility.
 We discovered that she had a luxating patella on one of her back legs.
-We checked with our vets about how much surgery to repair this would cost and it varied from $1,000 to $1,500.
+Sienna ended up having several surgeries to repair her knee for a total of close to $2,000.
+We think that she is worth it!

 Sienna has now been adopted by a wonderful couple who love this breed.
 They previously had two Italian Greyhounds but one recently passed away and the remaining dog was very sad and lonely.
 The first time we introduced him to Sienna, they seemed to bond and he was so happy to have a new sister.